The Bankrate promise

 8 ways to fight an account levy

 You might be able to prevent or limit levies to your account.
 To discuss options, contact an attorney who’s familiar with this type of law in your area.
-Below are some of the possible approaches you can try.
+From there, there are some approaches you can try.

 1. Prove that the creditor made an error